This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a bowl whisk whites until they are fluffy.
+• In a separate bowl, whisk your remaining egg whites until they are fluffy and no longer frothy.

 Video